 HSE Lead Medicals

-Lloyd Occupational Health has HSE appointed doctors who carry out HSE Lead Medicals and Initial Lead Medicals across the UK
+Lloyd Occupational Health has HSE Appointed Doctors who carry out HSE Initial Lead Medicals and Periodic Lead Medicals across the UK

 Working with lead can put your health at risk, causing diseases including headaches, stomach pains and anaemia.
 Other serious symptoms include kidney damage, nerve and brain damage and infertility.